jasonblanchard/bms-software-dev-demo/software-development.md

 # Software Development Career Information

 ## What is software development?
-The apps on your phone, websites you visit and even desktop applications like Spotify are all software.
+The apps on your phone, websites you visit, applications on your computer and even some of the technology in a car are all software.
 Software is a set of instructions written in a programming language (code) that computers understand.
 A "software developer" writes this code to make the software useful for the end user.

 There are many aspects of software development - coming up with ideas (i.e. "product development"), writing the application code, designing the user interface, and maintaining the server resources, so there are many different people involved in the process.